DivyanshuSaxena/PackagED/README.md

 ## Dependencies

-The project makes use of the GTKmm libraries for C++.
+The project makes use of the GTKmm libraries for C++ and OpenScad for stl file generation and rendering.
-Hence this package is needed to be installed before running the software package.
+Hence these packages are needed to be installed before running the software package.
 Use the following command:
 ```
+sudo add-apt-repository ppa:openscad/releases
+sudo apt-get update
+sudo apt-get install openscad
 sudo apt-get install libgtkmm-3.0-dev
 ```
 The above command installs the requisite packages.
 Now the software package can be built and used.